Warren & Migliaccio, L.L.P.

 Property Division

-Texas is a common law property state, which means that anything either spouse acquires during marriage—be it debt, property, money, or investments—belongs to both equally.
+Texas is a community property state under Family Code § 3.002, which means that anything either spouse acquires during marriage—be it debt, property, money, or investments—belongs to both equally.
 These marital assets must be divided when you break up.
 However, there’s no need for the court to get involved if you can help it.

 A Rule 11 agreement allows couples to make their own decisions about property.
 So long as you can communicate respectfully and are willing to compromise, your joint decisions about your marital property can be drafted into this agreement amicably.